 Tips for Effective Apple Tree Pruning

-To finish up, keep these following tips in mind.
+To finish up, keep the following tips in mind:

-- Be careful to avoid over-pruning.
+- Avoid over-pruning.
 If a tree has gone a couple of years without pruning, split the task.
-Do some pruning this year, followed by more next year.
-That limits the stress you put on it at one time.
-Prune less-vigorous trees more severely, to see them (hopefully) rebound quicker.
+Do some pruning this year, followed by more next year to limit the stress you put on it.
+Prune less vigorous trees more severely to see them (hopefully) rebound quicker.

-- If you have two live branches close together and you need to decide which one to remove, prune the branch with fewer buds/blossoms or is generally unproductive.
-Always keep the healthier more productive branch of the two.
+- Prune the branches with fewer buds/blossoms.
+If you have two live branches close together and you need to decide which one to remove, prune the branch with fewer buds/blossoms, or whichever is generally unproductive.
+Always keep the healthier, more productive branch of the two.

 - Remove large branches in smaller sections to make it safer for you.

-- Select branches to prune based on the angle in which they grow.
-Aim to keep branches that grow upward at an angle; remove ones that grow straight upward or down toward the ground.
-Watersprouts are the branches that grow straight up, they are usually too vigorous and cast shade on lower branches.
-Branches that point down are typically weak and won’t bear fruit.
+- Select branches to prune based on the angle at which they grow.
+Try to keep branches that grow upward at an angle.
+Remove branches that grow straight upward (water sprouts) or down toward the ground.
+“Water sprouts” are too vigorous and cast shade on lower branches.
+Branches that point down are weak and won’t bear fruit.

-- Avoid pruning newly planted trees (after an initial pruning to determine the shape) the first few years until they begin fruiting, as well as young trees the first couple of seasons they produce fruit.
-Pruning encourages leafy shoots instead of fruit-bearing, so it will delay fruit-bearing in juvenile trees.
+- Avoid pruning newly planted and young trees (after an initial pruning to determine the shape) until after the first couple of seasons your tree produces fruit.
+Pruning encourages leafy shoots instead of fruits, so it will delay fruit production in young apple trees.

-- Clean up all of the downed branches when you finish pruning.
+- Clean up downed branches when you finish.
 That prevents any possible diseases or insect pests from reinfecting your tree.

 What Should I Do With Diseased and Pest-Riddled Branches and Limbs From my Apple Tree?